fmntf/fiatcan/README.md

 This repo documents with Python3 code the findings documented on [Medium](https://medium.com/@fmntf) regarding the CAN frames that you can observe in a Fiat Doblò type 263.

-The goal is to reimplement the [Blue&Me](https://en.wikipedia.org/wiki/Blue%26Me) infotainment system, abandoned by FCA after the release of UConnect.
+The goal is to prototype a reimplementation of the [Blue&Me](https://en.wikipedia.org/wiki/Blue%26Me) infotainment system, abandoned by FCA after the release of UConnect.

 ### Compatibility
 Although the code has been tested only on Fiat Doblò (263), most of those information may be valid for similar FCA cars equipped with Blue&Me, like: